Wiki · Person · Last reviewed June 25, 2026

 Hopfield Networks

 In Neural networks and physical systems with emergent collective computational abilities, Hopfield described a model where useful computational properties emerge from many simple equivalent components.
-The Caltech archive summary says the model produces content-addressable memory, can retrieve a full memory from a sufficient subpart, and has properties including generalization, familiarity recognition, categorization, error correction, and time sequence retention.
+The original paper describes a content-addressable memory: a system that can recover an entire stored pattern from a sufficiently informative fragment, while also showing forms of generalization, familiarity recognition, categorization, error correction, and sequence retention.

-A classical Hopfield network is often explained as a recurrent neural network whose dynamics settle into stable attractor states.
+A classical Hopfield network is a recurrent neural network with an energy function whose dynamics settle into stable attractor states.
 Stored memories correspond to low-energy states.
 When the network receives a corrupted or incomplete pattern, updates move the system toward a nearby stored pattern.
 This gave machine-learning researchers a concrete way to think about memory as a dynamical process rather than as a static address lookup.

 Hopfield and David Tank later applied neural-network dynamics to optimization problems.
 Their 1985 work on the traveling-salesman problem argued that nonlinear analog response and large connectivity could give collective networks computational power for difficult combinatorial tasks.